DANGEROUS TOYS

 Welcome to the land of no-return.

-One of the last hardrock punches before the scene's shift of Autumn 1991.
-The TOYS have been teas'n and pleas'n since their 1989 raw eponymous Dangerous Toys debut LP, and now it was time for one last ride thru these untamed lands.
+The last rock punches before Autumn 1991's scene shift.
+These DANGEROUS TOYS have been teas'n and pleas'n since their 1989 raw eponymous debut-LP ...it was now time for one last ride thru these untamed lands.

-The opening-track, the quick shoot-out of "Gunfighter" is all you need for that xtra mojo.
-The battle ain't over until you flex and use some "Sticks & Stones" and "Sugar, Leather & The Nail", some of the the most obnoxious hardrock, not from the great Sunset Strip area.
+The quick shoot-out of "Gunfighter" is all you need for that xtra mojo.
+The battle ain't over until you flex and use some "Sticks & Stones" and "Sugar, Leather & The Nail", some of the the most obnoxious hardrock, not from the Strip area.

-A little louder, as the raspy grooves of "Line 'Em Up" is all hooks and loud boggie-rock, while more addictive rhymthms are exposed on "Gimme' No Lip".
-The BAD COMPANY redition of "Feel Like Makin' Love" is a fine heavier southern version of this '75 classic.
+A little louder, as the raspy grooves of "Line 'Em Up" is all hooks and loud boggie-rock, while more addictive rhythms are exposed on "Gimme' No Lip".
+The BAD COMPANY's redition of "Feel Like Makin' Love" is a fine heavier southern version of the '75 classic.

 *